Biden greets Jain community on occasion of Mahavir Jayanti, encourages people to strive for peace, happiness | www.lokmattimes.com

 Biden greets Jain community on occasion of Mahavir Jayanti, encourages people to strive for peace, happiness

-US President Joe Biden on Friday extended wishes to the Jain community on the occasion of Mahavir Jayanti and encouraged people to follow Lord Mahavir's path of non-violence, truthfulness, and compassion.
+US President Joe Biden on Friday extended wishes to the Jain community across the world on the occasion of Mahavir Jayanti and encouraged people to follow Lord Mahavir's path of non-violence, truthfulness, and compassion.

-US President Joe Biden on Friday extended wishes to the Jain community on the occasion of Mahavir Jayanti and encouraged people to follow Lord Mahavir's path of non-violence, truthfulness, and compassion.
+US President Joe Biden on Friday extended wishes to the Jain community across the world on the occasion of Mahavir Jayanti and encouraged people to follow Lord Mahavir's path of non-violence, truthfulness, and compassion.

 Taking to Twitter, Biden sends his regards writing "Jill and I send warm greetings on Mahavir Jayanti to people of the Jain faith.
 This is a day to strive for peace, happiness, and the success of all.
 May we each pursue the values Mahavir Swami embodied: to seek truth, turn from violence, and live in harmony with each other."